 Each year the Department of Public Safety prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The full text of this report is located on the web at fandm.edu/public-safety/compliance/reports.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main Campus and sites abroad, the Office of Student Affairs, Department of Athletics, and many others.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main Campus and sites abroad, the Office of Student Affairs, Department of Athletics, the Department of Student Wellness Education and Violence Prevention, as well as, many other departments.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.

-Campus crime, arrest and referral statistics include those reported to the Franklin & Marshall Department of Public Safety, designated "Campus Security Authorities" (including but not limited to Public Safety Officers, Deans, House Advisors, Judicial Staff, Advisors to students/student organizations, Athletic Coaches), and local law enforcement agencies.
-These statistics may also include crimes that have occurred in private residences or businesses but is not required by law.
+Campus crime, arrest, and referral statistics include those reported to the Franklin & Marshall Department of Public Safety, designated "Campus Security Authorities" (including but not limited to Public Safety Officers, Deans, House Advisors, Judicial Staff, Advisors to students/student organizations, Athletic Coaches), and local law enforcement agencies.
+These statistics may also include crimes that have occurred in private residences or businesses, but is not required by law.
 Counseling Services staff informs their clients of the procedures to report crime to the Department of Public Safety on a voluntary or confidential basis, if they feel it is in the best interest of the client.

 Daily Logs chronicling all calls for service and crimes received or reported to the Department of Public Safety are maintained.
 This Log includes the Department of Public Safety's response and disposition of the incident(s).
 Additionally, the Log contains the call or report number of the incident, and location of the incident.
 The Department's Investigator may conduct investigations and follow-up reports on all incidents or cases when necessary.
-All statistics about crimes occurring on campus and crime logs are maintained in electronic databases and are available upon request.
+All statistics about crimes occurring on Campus and crime logs are maintained in electronic databases and are available upon request.

-Each year, enrolled students and staff are notified via email how to access the Annual Safety & Fire report on the website.
-Copies of the report may also be obtained at the Department of Public Safety in Marshall-Buchanan Hall on the Franklin & Marshall College campus in Lancaster, PA.
+Each year, enrolled students and staff are notified via email how to access the Annual Safety and Fire report on the website.
+Copies of the report may also be obtained at the Department of Public Safety in Marshall-Buchanan Hall on the Franklin & Marshall College Campus in Lancaster, PA.